-1. Contact Lens Assistants are 3rd or 4th year interns who are identified as "CL Assistant" on the COMPULINK schedule.
-Assistants are assigned to an exam room, but their schedules are blocked before the shift begins.
+Contact Lens Assistants are 3rd or 4th year interns who are identified as "CL Assistant" on the COMPULINK schedule.
+Assistants are assigned to an exam room, but the second half of their schedules are blocked before the shift begins.
 Assistants aid other interns with patient care, aid in tasks in the contact lens service, and see patients when other intern schedules run behind and/or walk-in/emergency appointments are scheduled.
+Assistants can have one exam scheduled at the beginning of the shift (either at 8:30, 1:30, or 2:30), but no additional shifts should be added.